AstroBurgers/RiskierTrafficStops/docs/Chancing.md

 - Neutral
 - Safe

 These scores determine the risk classification and influence the outcome behavior during stops.
+There is still RNG involved, as a chance is still randomly generated, and if it's higher than the total calculated risk, nothing will happen.

 ---